chad/play-recipes/chad/README.md

      | }
 res5: Long = 1
 ```
 We have used the `play.api.db.slick.DB` object's `withSession` method to implicitly provide a databavse connection to all of the code in the supplied block.
 Inside of the code block, we first create an object to represent the `Speaker` record in our database.
 We then use our `Speakers` class to insert that object into the database.
 Notice how we used `autoInc` so that when we call `insert` it returns the freshly inserted row's primary key value, which is returned as from the block.
-Since this is our first record in thet able, its value is 1.
+Since this is our first record in the table, its value is 1.

 Inserting another row provides the expected result:
 ```scala